AtlantixJJ/AtlantixJJ.github.io/_posts/2016-9-6-Theano-Speech-Recognition-Using-CTC-Build-from-Zero.md

+---
+layout: post
+title:  "Build a CTC Network on Theano for Speech Recognition from Scratch (Unfinished) "
+date:   2016-09-07 17:03:23 +0800
+categories: jekyll update
+---

 In this blog, I will tell you the process of my setup of a CTC enabled CNN-LSTM hybrid neural network on the top of Theano.
 I will show you the essential part of implementation, skipping some data-relevant code.
 Full code may be available on my repository later.